Justin Bieber makes a deal to settle Florida driving charges

 Bieber's attorneys said they would deliver the judge's message to their client.
 "We'll turn this into a positive experience ... and we'll make sure this becomes a positive experience for everyone," said one of his lawyers, Howard Srebnick.

-Calling Bieber's actions "rash juvenile-type conduct", State Attorney Katherine Fernandez Rundle said "the intervention and counselling parts of the plea should provide a pathway toward adult responsibility."
+Calling Bieber's actions "rash juvenile-type conduct", State Attorney Katherine Fernandez Rundle said "the intervention and counseling parts of the plea should provide a pathway toward adult responsibility."

 Bieber, who frequently makes headlines due to his party-intense lifestyle, initially was charged with driving under the influence, resisting arrest and using an expired license after police stopped and arrested him while he was driving a rented yellow Lamborghini the morning of Jan.
 23.